-See separate article Examination of the Eye for more detail about how to perform these assessments.
+See the separate Examination of the Eye article.

 - Observe the cornea in plain light.
-Are there any areas of gross opacification?
+Note whether there are any areas of gross opacification.

-- Apply fluorescein stain to look for defects (if you suspect corneal perforation, perform a Seidel's test).
+- Apply fluorescein to look for defects (if suspecting perforation, perform Seidel's test).

-- If you have access to a slit lamp, assess the cornea from the anterior (epithelial) surface, through the stroma and to the posterior (endothelial) surface by gently moving the focus backwards by a few millimetres.
+- Using a slit lamp, assess the cornea from the anterior (epithelial) surface, through the stroma and to the posterior (endothelial) surface.
 Look for defects (fluorescein uptake), oedema (area of haziness) and infiltrates (a well-demarcated white lesion within the stroma).
 Vascularisation may occur over the surface or through the stroma, indicating more long-standing disease.

 - Examine the rest of the globe and its adnexae.
 If the symptoms warrant it, do a full systemic examination.